DISCOID LUPUS ERYTHEMATOSUS

 What are the symptoms of discoid lupus erythematosus?

-Occasionally the patches can cause some discomfort and itch.
-When the plaques resolve they may also cause scarring and permanent changes to the colour of the involved skin.
+Occasionally the affected areas of skin can be uncomfortable or itchy.
+When the areas resolve they may also cause permanent scarring, hair loss and changes to the colour of the involved skin.
 In most patients, there is no effect on their general health.

 What does discoid lupus erythematosus look like?

 DLE commonly affects the face and areas of the scalp containing hair but occasionally can spread to other body sites including arms, legs and torso.
-The rash consists of red scaly patches, which tend to clear eventually, resulting in thinning, scarring or colour change in the skin.
+It may also affect the eyes, lips, mouth and ears.
+The rash comprises red scaly patches, which tend to clear eventually, resulting in thinning, scarring or colour change in the skin.
 The scaling can sometimes be quite thick and resemble a wart.
 When the scalp is involved, hair in the affected area may be permanently lost.

 How can discoid lupus erythematosus be diagnosed?